What She Can Do

 “For your songs,” she said, laughing softly.

-She had already claimed the victory for herself; she had succeeded in making him flustered.
+She already claimed the victory for herself; she succeeded in making him flustered.

 He stood up from the bed.
 Thanks to years of practice, his movement didn’t look like he was fleeing.